How community corrections are reviewed

 How users can suggest corrections to product, event, investor, and comparison pages — and how every suggestion is reviewed before going live.

 Anyone signed in to Liners can suggest a correction or addition to a product, event, investor, or comparison page.
 We call it a crowdsourced edit.
+Suggestions help the community keep Liners accurate, but nothing is applied automatically.

 To suggest an edit, you: